 - Scaling Made Simple– You may use Auto Scaling to register and provision additional nodes automatically.

 7. AWS OpsWorks Stacks

 AWS OpsWorks Stacks, this service from AWS provided the capability to manage application and server management.
-Use opsworks stack to represent your application that included all the resources required.
+Use the Opsworks stack to represent your application that included all the resources required.

 Benefits of Aws Opswork Stacks

 - Any Application is Supported– AWS OpsWorks Stacks may handle a broad range of topologies, from basic web apps to extremely sophisticated bespoke apps.